Rules of Order and Procedure

 Reports of all committees dealing with proposed ordinances, orders and resolutions shall recommend that such proposed ordinances, orders or resolutions “pass” or “do not pass”.

-Each committee report recommending action by the City Council shall be presented to the Council by the Chairman of the committee or by any other member of the committee designated by the Chairman.
+Each committee report recommending action by the City Council shall be presented to the Council by the Chairman of the committee or by any other member of the committee designated by the Chairman, or if the Chairman has recused under Rule 14, the Vice-Chairman, or by any other member of the committee designated by the Vice-Chairman, on the specific item from which a recusal was requested.
 The Chairman or member presenting the report may have up to five (5) minutes for the purpose of explaining the report, notwithstanding a motion or demand to defer and publish.

 If a committee report recommends that the Council adopt or pass an ordinance, resolution or order, the report may be taken up and acted upon after its presentation, subject to deferral by appropriate action.